-Anyways, the jury’s still out on how well WA will work out for her blog, but I can already tell you that WA’s training is very much in the same vain as SBI’s Action Guide.
+Anyways, the jury’s still out on how well WA will work out for our blogs, but I can already tell you that WA’s training is very much in the same vain as SBI’s Action Guide.
 However, WA does have a very useful weekly Live Training hosted by the amazing Jay Neill of Magistudios (one of their long-time WA members and now acting as their Live Training Coach).
 In fact, I found that live training alone to be very worth the price of going premium.
 That said, it’s not cheap and SBI could provide a better value in that regard since I can argue that life may be simpler without using WordPress.

 Indeed, the choice to go with Solo Build It or any other competing platform (e.g. WA, Wix, Squarespace, DIY, etc.) comes down to preference.
 Yet website building is one thing.
 Having a successful web business out of it is another.

 It ultimately comes down to one’s passion and determination regardless of which platform is chosen.
 That’s right.
 Tools are there to make a job or task easier (hopefully not being a hinderance), but success comes from the person using the tool!